 A general function that converts NumPy arrays to PSI4 data objects.

 - psi4.driver.p4util.numpy_helper._to_array(matrix, copy=True, dense=False)¶

-Returns either a list of np.array’s or the base array depending on options.
+Returns a single or list of NumPy arrays depending on options.

 This is a generalized function to convert a Psi4 object to a NumPy array